 Pros and Cons of St. Augustinegrass

 St. Augustine Grass may seem like a dream come true, but it also has drawbacks.
-While this grass type is relatively easy to maintain, it does require more water than other best grass types for Augusta and can suffer from overwatering risks if not properly managed.
+While this grass type is relatively easy to maintain, it does require more water than other best grass types for your soil and can suffer from overwatering risks if not properly managed.

 Additionally, since this grass type doesn’t tolerate poor soil nutrition, regular fertilization might be needed for optimal growth.
 Finally, St. Augustinegrass can also be prone to pest infestations which might require additional care or pest control measures to keep in check.